 What is Inventory Valuation?

 Inventory valuation refers to the practice of accounting for the value of a business’ inventory.
-Business inventories refer to all the supplies that a business requires to operate, and are either utilized in the production process or sold off to customers.
-For example, a bakery would consider inputs such as flour, sugar or icing as raw materials inventories.
-Additionally, the bakery could consider fresh baked goods as sales inventories that are awaiting purchase from customers.
+Business inventories refer to all the supplies that a business requires to operate, and that are either utilized in the production process or sold off to customers.
+For example, a bakery would consider inputs such as flour, sugar, or icing as raw materials inventory.
+Additionally, the bakery could consider fresh baked goods as sales inventory that is awaiting purchase from customers.

-Generally speaking, inventory is costly to hold, and operating with as small of an inventory as possible is often times more profitable.
-Inventories require businesses to hold them, a practice which may entail businesses to purchase storage facilities.
+Generally speaking, inventory is costly to hold, and operating with as small of an inventory as possible is oftentimes optimally profitable.
+Inventories require a place to hold them, a practice which may entail businesses to purchase storage facilities.

 For example, a major clothing brand may need to rent out additional warehouse space in order to accommodate high inventory levels, which is a cost that might have been avoided if the business was able to operate safely with less inventory on hand.

 Inventories also tend to lose value, or depreciate, over time.
-It is particularly true of industries where there are constant changes and advancements in the products offered on the market.
-For instance, a major electronics store would want to sell off all of its inventory as quickly as possible in order to prevent the items from becoming obsolete in the face of ever-advancing technology.
-As obsolescence settles in, the business will need to sell its inventory at a discount in order to successfully move it out of its ownership.
+This is particularly true of industries where there are constant changes and advancements in the products offered on the market.
+For instance, a major electronics store will want to sell off all of its inventory as quickly as possible in order to prevent the items from becoming obsolete in the face of ever-advancing technology.
+As obsolescence settles in, the business will then be forced to sell its inventory at a discount in order to clear inventory space for newer items.

 How can we value inventories?

-Inventory values can be calculated by multiplying the number of items or inventory on hand with the unit price of the items.
-In compliance with GAAP, inventory values are to be calculated with the lower of the market price and cost to the company.
+Inventory values can be calculated by multiplying the number of items on hand with the unit price of the items.
+In compliance with GAAP, inventory values are to be calculated with the lower of the market price or cost to the company.

-For example, consider a coffee company with 100 lbs of coffee beans in inventory.
+For example, consider a coffee company with 100 pounds of coffee beans in inventory.
 The market price of coffee at the date of the inventory valuation was $2/lb., whereas the cost of the coffee to the company at the time of purchase was $1.50/lb.
-Thus, GAAP would require auditors to use the lower of the two numbers; in such case, the cost price of $1.50/lb.
+Thus, GAAP would require accounting to use the lower of the two numbers – in this case, the cost price of $1.50/lb.
 Thus, the inventory would be worth 100 lbs x $1.5/lb = $150.

-Given this baseline, there are two main methods that auditors use to calculate the values of business inventories:
+Given this baseline, there are two main methods that auditors use to calculate the value of business inventories:

 1. Item-by-Item Method